-Action Description Evidenced by Due The corporate plan to be been Corporate plan is up to date and 31/03/16 kept up to date and any necessary published on the website update is published The Constitution and Code of The constitution has been reviewed and 04/03/16 Conduct are subject to an annual amendments agreed by Council review and updated where applicable Business Plans prepared and Business plans for the forthcoming year 31/03/16 published for each division completed and returned to Corporate Services.
-Quarterly performance reports all Performance reports published on the 31/03/16 reviewed by Cabinet and Scrutiny. website.
-Performance reports reviewed by 31/03/16 Cabinet and Scrutiny as per minutes published on the Website.
-Audit reports reviewed quarterly by Actions in Audit reports followed up 31/03/16 Governance Committee and follow Quarterly audit reports all reviewed by 31/03/16 up reviews undertaken where the Governance Committee audit review show the expected levels of assurance had not been achieved.
-Standards Committee have Standards committee review progress on 31/03/16 received quarterly reports on the all formal complaints quarterly.
-Reports progress of formal service published on website. complaints against the Council and lessons learned from those complaints.
-Alleged breaches of the Members' Breaches of the Member Code of 31/03/16 Code of Conduct by District, Town Conduct have been considered by the and Parish Councillors are Monitoring Officer throughout the year. considered by the Monitoring Officer in a timely manner And the second second second second second 04/00/40 Audit undertake their annual Audit have done their annual review of 31/03/16 review of the effectiveness of the system of internal control and the systems of internal control. results are built in to their annual report 04/00/40 All digital service reviews that are Digital service reviews were held during 31/03/16 planned are undertaken the year as planned and changes The actions brought by property implemented.
-31/03/16 The actions brought by property Land charges actions carefully managed and addressed.
-31/03/16 search companies are carefully anu auuresseu. managed and addressed Governance Framework reviewed All amondments approved 31/03/16 All amendments approved 31/03/10 and any amendments approved.
-The provision for clawback of MMI MMI provision is as par the MMI special 21/02/16 insurance claims is reviewed and MMI provision is as per the MMI annual 31/03/16 statement is adequate Employee code of conduct is being 21/02/16 Employee Code of Conduct Employee code of conduct is being 31/03/16 Developed developed as part of revised Conditions of Service and Statement of Particulars for consideration by the General
+Action Description Evidenced by Due The corporate plan to be been Corporate plan is up to date and 31/03/17 kept up to date and any necessary published on the website update is published The Constitution and Code of The constitution has been reviewed and 31/03/17 Conduct are subject to an annual amendments agreed by Council review and updated where applicable .
+Business Plans prepared and Business plans for the forthcoming year 31/03/17 published for each division completed and returned to Corporate • Services.
+Quarterly performance reports all Performance reports published on the 31/03/17 reviewed by Cabinet and Scrutiny. website. , Performance reports reviewed by 31/03/17 Cabinet and Scrutiny as per minutes published on the Website.
+Audit reports reviewed quarterly by Actions in Audit reports followed up 31/03/17 Governance Committee and follow Quarterly audit reports all reviewed by 31/03/17 up reviews undertaken where the Governance Committee 0 17 0 07 11 audit review show the expected levels of assurance had not been achieved.
+Standards Committee have Standards committee review progress on 31/03/17 received reports on the progress all formal complaints at least half yearly.
+0 17 0 07 11 of formal service complaints Reports published on website. against the Council and lessons Troporto passionos en moseito. learned from those complaints.
+Alleged breaches of the Members' Breaches of the Member Code of 31/03/17 Code of Conduct by District, Town Conduct have been considered by the and Parish Councillors are Monitoring Officer throughout the year. considered by the Monitoring Officer in a timely manner Audit undertake their annual Audit have done their annual review of 31/03/17 review of the effectiveness of the system of internal control and the systems of internal control. results are built in to their annual report All digital service reviews that are Digital service reviews were held during 31/03/17 planned are undertaken the year as planned and changes F implemented.
+Governance Framework reviewed All amendments approved 31/03/17 and any amendments approved.
+The provision for clawback of MMI MMI provision is as per the MMI annual 31/03/17 insurance claims is reviewed and statement is adequate Employee Code of Conduct Employee code of conduct is being 01/10/16 Developed developed as part of revised Conditions ' of Service and Statement of Particulars for consideration by the General Purposes in 2016/17 Officer Training Plan Developed Corporate Training Needs agreed and in 31/03/17 zz. raming ram bovolopou use 3 1, 3 3, 1 1 Corporate Information Governance Development of corporate information 30/10/16 Corporate information Covernance Development of corporate information 30/10/10